liefery-it-legacy/loggery-gem/README.md

 ```

 The above example assumes you are using devise and your would like to log the `id` and `email` of
 your user.
-You can adapt this block to include whichever information you would like to add to your
+You can adapt this block to include whichever additional information from your
-log records.
+controllers you would like to add to your log records.

 ### Sidekiq